 - Keep the conversation practical like other safety conversations you might have around natural disaster planning or fire safety

-- Practice emergency escape routes – talk about these at the same time as you talk through a fire or hurricane drill
+- Practice emergency escape routes – talk about these at the same time as you talk through a fire or cyclone drill

 - Teach your children that it is not their responsibility to stop the abuser when they are angry or violent

 - Teach your children who they can call or where the can go in an emergency – this includes how to call 000 and ask for the police, and how to give their address

 - Tell schools or childcare centres about the violence, along with school parents you can trust.
 They can keep a look out for signs of escalation and also help with caring for your child’s emotional needs.
 A community of care helps keep kids safe.
 Give the school or childcare centre a copy of your protection order, and a photo of the perpetrator so they know who to look out for.

 How do I create a safety plan with children?